SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%201.JPG)

-The reports at the top of the list are the well known reports, wich are also available after a session using the ["Race Reports"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#race-reports) tool.
+The reports at the top of the list are the well known reports, which are also available after a session using the ["Race Reports"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#race-reports) tool.
 They are mostly useful to analyze the standings and the performance of the various drivers and cars.
 The other reports will give you an insight into the telemetry data.
 You can select the data to be shown using the selector menus on the right of the report list.
 You can also choose the type of visualization using the "Plot" menu on top of the report area.
 Use the "Stint" menu to restrict the visualized data to a specific stint or use the "Driver" menu to restrict the data of the various charts to one the drivers who has already driven some laps in the session (normally only you).
 Only data of the selected driver will be shown then.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%202.JPG)

 Note: The values for wear (tyres and brake pads) range from 0% up to 100%.
 For most of the simulators these values are directly available through the API, whereas in *Assetto Corsa Competizione*, the data interface provide the remaining thickness of each pad.
 Depending on the compound of the pad, the wear level for 100% ranges from 12 mm to 15.5 mm left pad thickness here, with a starting thickness for a fresh pad with 29 mm.

-Last but not least, using the small button with the cog wheel icon, you can choose various settings for the currently selected report, for example the range of laps to be considered in the data or the set of drivers in reports which are driver specific
+Last but not least, using the small button with the cog wheel icon, you can choose various settings for the currently selected report, for example the range of laps to be considered in the data or the set of drivers in reports which are driver specific.

   1. Details of a selected stint

-     This will give you an overview over the stint, the driven laps, as well as some performance figures for the driver.
+     This will give you an overview for the stint, the driven laps, as well as some performance figures for the driver.
 Please select a stint in the list of stints to generate this report.

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%203.JPG)